 Scientists have been studying the biology of the migrating zebra finch which uses the magnetic field of the Earth for its annual journeys.
 Scientists know with certainty that the magnetic field of the Earth can not directly influence the biological system in living beings.
 Weak magnetic fields can only influence processes at the plane of quantum mechanics.
 Scientists therefore searched for an evidence of quantum coherence within a biological molecule.
 Peter Hore of the University of Oxford and his colleagues recently isolated a cryptochrome from the retina of the zebra finch.
 They claim that light or photon triggers long lived quantum coherence within this molecule.

-The vedas talk about a different kind of space from which the manifest space has originated.
-Cosmologists also say that manifest space arose as a tiny bubble in a uniform field of quantum energy.
-The Yajur Veda says that a famous Gandharva being with the name Vēna contemplated on the nature of existence and concluded that this other kind of space is interwoven (ōtah) with the space of matter.
-This space is inlaid (prōta) in the space of matter.
-We have a scientific confirmation that two planes of existence, one quantum and other atomic do interact, at least in the case of the migratory ability of the zebra finch.
+The Vedas describe another kind of space.
+This space is different from the space of matter manifest which we see daily.
+Cosmologists also say the same.
+The manifest space arose as a tiny bubble in a uniform field of quantum energy.
+Yajur Veda text says that a famous Gandharva being with the name Vēna contemplated on the nature of existence.
+Subsequently, he concluded that this other kind of space is interwoven (ōtah) with the space of matter.
+This space is inlaid (Prōta) in the space of matter.
+We have a scientific confirmation that two planes of existence.
+In short, we now know that the space of quantum and the space of atoms do interact, at least in the case of the migratory ability of the zebra finch.